Nathaniel Lowe: Personal life

-His brother, Josh Lowe, plays for the Rays.
+His brother, Josh Lowe, is also a baseball player.
 They were teammates on Bowling Green and Charlotte.
-His father, David, was drafted by the Seattle Mariners in the 1986 MLB Draft, but instead attended the U.S. Naval Academy and became a naval aviator and career fighter pilot in the U.S. Navy for 20 years.
+They were also in the Tampa Bay Rays organization at the same time, but did not share a Major League roster.
+His father, David, was drafted by the Seattle Mariners in the 1986 MLB draft, but instead attended the U.S. Naval Academy and became a naval aviator and career fighter pilot in the U.S. Navy for 20 years.

 Prior to the 2021 MLB season, Lowe was known as Nate Lowe.
 However, Lowe's mother asked for him to be known as Nathaniel professionally after seeing a birthday tweet by Bally Sports Southwest calling him Nate.